Skip to main content

 Working with the Photoshop program.
 Hien created the screenprint design that she will print on cloth with hand screen print techniques.

-Lost Identity - 'Conflicts of Identities' project MA year
+FOR SALE Screenhand print - Struggling for the land - 'Conflicts of Identities' project MA year